opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix/rolling-upgrade-lab.md

    docker stop os-node-02 && docker container rm os-node-02
    ```
    {% include copy.html %}
-1. Start a new container named `os-node-02` with OpenSearch v2.5.0, and using the same mapped volumes as the original container:
+1. Start a new container named `os-node-02` with the `opensearchproject/opensearch:2.5.0` image, and using the same mapped volumes as the original container:
    ```bash
    docker run -d \
       -p 9202:9200 -p 9602:9600 \